 It's always nice to stroll around Lindsborg, so-called "Little Sweden."
 I cannot stop taking photos of kawaii cute things here.
 Got a little Dala horse ornament with our family name from a gift shop called Hemslojd.
 Had a glass of Boba at a cozy White Peacock tea shop.
 Checked the Anatoly Karpov Chess School that we came for chess camps when our kids were little.
 Made it to the famous restaurant Ol' Stuga.
 Of course, I didn't miss the Sandzen Gallery which has a special place in my heart because of their Kansas Collegiate Aesthetics Exhibitions where I showed my work in public for the first time.
 This town makes you feel so peaceful.

 To the visitor who came yesterday, I mentioned that the image of my installation here at Red Barn Studio was a nest.
 She went back to her home quickly and brought a nest made by orioles that she found in her yard.
 It was made of some sort of natural fibers and blue plastic strings!

 You can see this little present on the wall in my studio now.
 AIR fun!

 Wednesday, September 16, 2020

 I added these lines: "I ask the viewers to add a thread as an expression of treasuring the moment of meeting people.
-Since we have been going through the Coronavirus pandemic, I would ask you to use hand sanitizer before you touch the piece.
+Since we have been going through the Coronavirus pandemic, I would ask you to use hand sanitizer before and after you touch the piece.
 You're also welcome not to touch the piece.
 In that case, please add a thread just in your mind."